erickcyber/USB-Rubber-Ducky-Offline/README.md

 Guest                False
 ```

+---

-## 🛡️ Ethical Considerations
+## Ethical Considerations

-This type of project can be used for:

-* Physical security testing
-* USB attack demonstrations
-* Cybersecurity labs
+This project demonstrates the importance of physical security and awareness of USB-based attacks.
+Use responsibly for:

+- Security awareness training
-* Penetration testing training
+- Penetration testing (with permission)

-> **⚠️ Important:** Never use tools like this on systems you do not own or without explicit permission.
+- Cybersecurity labs and demonstrations

+> **Warning:** Unauthorized use of this tool is illegal and unethical.
+Always obtain explicit permission before testing any system.

+---

-## 🔄 Next Steps
+## Roadmap

-* Version with multiple selectable payloads (via physical button)
+- Support for multiple, selectable payloads (via physical button)
-* Screenshot and clipboard capture
+- Screenshot and clipboard capture functionalities
-* Command obfuscation
+- Command obfuscation for stealthier payloads
-* System language detection (keyboard layout)
+- Automatic system language detection (keyboard layout adaptation)

+---

-## 📌 Conclusion
+## Conclusion

-This project is a powerful demonstration of how an affordable device like the Raspberry Pi Pico can be used to automate complex tasks in seconds.
+This project showcases how affordable microcontrollers like the Raspberry Pi Pico can automate complex, real-world security assessments.
+Properly used, it’s a powerful tool for learning, teaching, and raising awareness about the dangers of physical access and USB attacks.

+---